aerhufker/DBT_diary_card/README.md

-# Daily Diary Card
+# DBT Daily Diary Card

-Add description about daily diary card
+[Mindlogger](https://mindlogger.org/) applet for Dialectical Behavorial Therapy daily diary card.

 ## Image Attribution and Showcase
+Here are the images used in the applet, as well as the images used in the process of creating them.
+Images without source images to the left were created from scratch.

 | Applet Image                                                 | Image 1 | Image 2 | Image 3 | Image 4 |
 |:------------------------------------------------------------:|:--------------:|:--------------:|:--------------:|:--------------:|